 The Arab Center for Research and Policy studies announces the first Winter School program on the theme of Communitarianism, Sectarianism, and the State.
-The winter school program will be held January 4th to 14th, 2020, and is open to advanced graduate students (ABD) and early career researchers in the social sciences and humanities in the US, UK, Canada, Australia, New Zealand, and Europe.
+The winter school program will be held January 4th to 14th, 2020, and is open to advanced graduate students (ABD) and early career researchers in the social sciences and humanities.
 Prospective applicants have until September 30th 2019 to apply.

 The objective of the winter school/program is to provide an in-depth and critical look at specifically selected topics in the broader study of the Middle East.
 For participating scholars, it provides an opportunity to network with academics from the region, gain substantive content unavailable in their home institutions and countries, and receive feedback from respected scholars.
 Most importantly, participants will be exposed to new ideas and case specific information.